sbb-design-systems/lyne-components/src/components/sbb-expansion-panel-content/readme.md

 The `sbb-expansion-panel-content` is a component which acts as a container for any element that needs to be displayed in a `sbb-expansion-panel`; the content is projected inside an unnamed slot.

-When it's used in a `sbb-expansion-panel` together with a `sbb-expansion-panel-header` with an icon displayed, the slotted content receives a padding on the left side in order to align it with the header label.
+When it's used in combination with a `sbb-expansion-panel-header` with the `iconName` property set, the slotted content receives a padding on the left side in order to align it with the header label.

 ## Usage

 ```html
 <sbb-expansion-panel-content>
   <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.</p>